Ian Smith: Graduation, marriage and entrance to politics

 A general election was called in Southern Rhodesia in July 1948 after the United Party government, headed by the Prime Minister Sir Godfrey Huggins, unexpectedly lost a vote in the Legislative Assembly.
 In August, about a month before election day, members of the opposition Liberal Party approached Smith and asked him to stand for them in Selukwe.
-Jacob Smit's Liberals, despite their name, were decidedly illiberal, chiefly representing commercial farming, mining and industrial interests.
-Smith, initially reluctant, said he was too busy organising his life to stand, but agreed after one of the Liberal officials suggested that a political career might allow him to defend the values he had fought for in the Second World War.
 With their wedding barely a fortnight away, Janet was astonished to learn of Smith's decision to run for parliament, having never before heard him discuss politics.
 "I can't say that I am really interested in party politics," Smith explained to her, "but I've always been most interested in sound government."
 Smith duly became a Liberal Party politician, finalised his purchase of Gwenoro, and married Janet, adopting her two children as his own, all in a few weeks in August 1948.
 They enjoyed a few days' honeymoon at Victoria Falls, then went straight into the election campaign.